rustyonrampage/rustyonrampage.github.io/_posts/2017-11-06-tokenization-with-python-and-nltk.md

 ```

 #### 2.2) Using WordPunctTokenizer()
 NLTK recommends word_tokenize and WordPunctTokenize for most purposes.
-This method also separates the punctuations.
+This method also separates the punctuation.
 ```python
 sentence = "Let's see how the tokenizer split's this! :)" words = nltk.WordPunctTokenizer(sentence)